Samsung/Tizen.CircularUI/doc/guide/InformationPopup.md

 ## Create bottom button InformationPopup
 You can set `BottomButton` property with `MenuItem`.
 The bottom button is used for confirmation of user.
+Do not use `Icon` property and `Text` property at the same time because two area has the same position.
+You should use only one property between `Icon` property and `Text` property for avoiding overlapped.
 InformationPopup has `Title` property for displaying title.
 `BottomButton.Clicked` event occurs when user press bottom button.